mhhollomon/yalr/docs/thoughts.md

 The value from `'rule'` would be mapped to `_v2` in both cases.  `_v1` would be a `std::optional` of whatever type the `'goal'` returns.
 Not sure how that would work if the type was `void`.
+~~A void symbol doesn't have a value, so you can't reference it~~

 In the second alternative, the `std::optional` would be set to `std::nullopt`.

 #### Extra rule
 The example would expand to: